Energy self-extraction of a Kerr black hole through its frame-dragged force-free magnetosphere: Discussion and conclusions

 \subsection{Concluding remarks}

-In this paper, we have attempted to unify pulsar electrodynamics to black-hole thermodynamics into black-hole gravito-thermo-electrodynamics, by coupling the dragging of inertial frames with unipolar induction.
-Fundamental concepts and expressions as well as the basic formulation of the $3+1$-formulation had been given in the almost complete form by \cite{bla77,phi83b,mac82,tho86}, more than three decades ago.
-The theory for GTED must naturally contain the correct procedure of combining pulsar electrodynamics with {\em additional} physics needed in the BZ process \citep{pun90}, i.e., BH thermodynamics.
-It is the dragging of inertial frames despite the presence of the event horizon that makes the Kerr hole to manipulate its magnetosphere to radiate the Poynting flux with help of the first three laws of thermodynamics.

-We need no longer to rely on the concept ``{\em magnetic field lines threading and anchored in the horizon}."
-We may instead consider ``poloidal magnetic field lines not only threading but also pinned down in the ZAM-Gap circulating round the hole with $\omN=\OmF$ dragged by the hole rotation."
-The resulting twin-pulsar model based on {\em a modified} BZ process with {\em an extended} Membrane Paradigm will be a natural outcome from unification of pulsar electrodynamics with BH thermodynamics.
-It needed three decades of trial-and-errors \citep{oka92,oka06,oka09,oka12a,oka15a}, but still the secret of physics of the magnetized ZAM-Gap, its structure, particle production therein, etc.\ are still awaiting to be unveiled as one of the ultimate central engines in the universe \citep{oka15b}.\footnote{The referee of \cite{oka92} asked the author to comment on the question of causality then arising about the BZ process.
-Of course he could not devise a reasonable reply at that time (see \cite{oka92}).
-It unfortunately took more than three decades to find out a good chemistry among relativity, thermodynamics, and electrodynamics, but this might fortunately be done anyway before everything has been forgotten owing to dementia.}
+Kerr holes will construct an exquisite nested structure, which consists of a counter-rotating inner GR domain $\calDin$ and the outer SC domain $\calDout$, with the particle-producing ZAM-Gap $\GN$ between them, thereby enabling to self-extract their reducible energy, probably free from violating any physical law.
+We emphasize that we consider magnetic field lines to be not only threading the ZAM-Gap but also be pinned down in it, which circulates round the hole with $\omN=\OmF$ dragged by the hole rotation.
+The resultant twin-pulsar model will be a natural outcome from the unification of pulsar electrodynamics and BH thermodynamics with the help of frame-dragging.
+The secret of the physics of the magnetized ZAM-Gap, its structure, particle production in it, etc.,\ are still waiting to be unveiled as the Gaps power the ultimate high-energy central engines in the universe.

-If observed large-scale high-energy $\gamma$-ray jets from AGNs are really originated from quite near the event horizon of the central super-massive BH, it appears to be plausible that these jets are a magnificent manifestation of collaboration of relativity, thermodynamics and electrodynamics; more precisely speaking, the frame-dragging effect, the first and second laws, and unipolar induction.
-The heart of the black-hole central engine may lie in the Gap $\GN$ between the two, outer and inner domains, fairly above the horizon, and the embryo of a jet will be born in the Gap $\GN$ under the null surface $\SN$ in the range of $2^{1/3}\rH \lo r_{\rm N} \lo 1.6433\rH$ quite near the horizon (see section \rfs{SNshapAp}).
+If observed large-scale high-energy $\gamma$-ray jets from AGNs are really originated from quite near the event horizon of the central super-massive BHs, it appears plausible that these jets are a magnificent manifestation of the trinity of general relativity, thermodynamics, and electrodynamics (GTE); precisely speaking, frame-dragging, the first and second laws, and unipolar induction.
+The heart of the black hole's central engine may lie in the Gap $\GN$ between the two, outer and inner, light surfaces just above the horizon, and the embryo of a jet will be born in the Gap $\GN$ under the inductive membrane $\SN$ in the range of $2^{1/3}\rH \lo r_{\rm N} \lo 1.6433\rH$ quite near the horizon (see, e.g., \cite{oka15b}: Appendix Sec.\ \ref{SNshapAp} for an approximate topology of \emph{this surface} \SSN).
+A further illumination on the BH Gap physics is needed for confirming this postulate.